 The legal process of CPS removing your child from your home

-An adversarial hearing allows you to fight back after your child is removed from your home
+An adversarial hearing allows you to fight back after your child is removed from your home.

 Within fourteen days of your child being removed from your home and placed into the temporary care of CPS, the law requires that a hearing be held where the burden is on the state to allow for themselves to continue to operate as a temporary managing conservator of your child.
-You and CPS would present evidence to the judge as to why your child should either remain in CPS custody or go home to you.
+You and CPS would present evidence to the judge why your child should remain in CPS custody or go home to you.

-Avoid a hearing by working with CPS
+Avoid a hearing by working with CPS.

 Questions about CPS cases and family law in Texas?
 Contact the Law Office of Bryan Fagan

-The attorneys with theLaw Office of Bryan Fagan, PLLC would like to thank you for taking the time to read today's blog post.
-If you have any additional questions about CPS cases or other issues that are affecting your life in the area of family law please do not hesitate to contact us today.
-We offer free of charge consultations six days a week with a licensed family law attorney.
+The attorney with the law office of Bryan Fagan, PLLC, would like to thank you for taking the time to read today's blog post.
+If you have any additional questions about CPS cases or other issues affecting your life in the area of family law, please do not hesitate to contact us today.
+We offer free consultations with a licensed family law attorney six days a week.